anevjes/AzureSearch.SharePointOnline/README.md

 This is the area where we define the different skills that will run through as part of the indexer content enrichment pipeline.

-Here we have a number out of the box Azure Search Cognitive skills such as OCR detection and you will notice this is where we have out Custom WebAPI skillset defined.
+Here we have a number out of the box Azure Cognitive Search skills such as OCR detection and you will notice this is where we have out Custom WebAPI skillset defined.
 This is pointing back to our AzureSearch.SharepointOnline.Connector.CustomSkills WebAPI.

-This custom skill provides us with the ability to extract information from two different datasets (raw sharePoint SPFile contents and the associated metadata which we store as an associated SPFile.json) and enrich the same Azure Search index.
+This custom skill provides us with the ability to extract information from two different datasets (raw sharePoint SPFile contents and the associated metadata which we store as an associated SPFile.json) and enrich the same Azure Cognitive Search index.

 AzureSearch.SharepointOnline.Connector.CustomSkills skill needs to known which SharePoint Fields from the metadata.json files that are uploaded to the Azure Storage BLOB container as part of the 'AzureSearch.SharePointOnline.Connector' run need to be written back to which fields in Azure search Index.